spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 <br />

-To access the application, select the **Overview** tab at the top of the page and click on the link (**:8080**) that appears next to the *hello-universe-service* in the **Services** line.
-It will open a new tab on the browser that open the application.
+After a few moments, the application is now ready to accept user traffic.
+From the **Overview**  page, click on the URL for port  **:8080** next to the *hello-universe-service* in the **Services** row.

 ![Deployed application](/tutorials/deploy-clusters/app.png)

 <br />

-# Clean-up
+# Cleanup

-It is a good practice to clean up the resources used for the tutorial from the cloud provider, to avoid unexpected cloud charges.
+Use the following steps to clean up all the resources you created for the tutorial.

 <br />